Aparat: Service features

 In order to upload videos on Aparat, users must first register a member account.
 Users can then upload videos, post comments on other videos and follow other users.
 The accounts are divided into two groups: verified and unverified.
 Members can also view statistics, like videos, and receive notifications.
 More detailed analytics are also available for uploaders.
 Videos which are viewed and rated highest are displayed on users home pages.
 Videos uploaded must be categorized under the following categories: Games, Educational, Comedic, Personal, Religious, Film, Entertainment, Political, News, Music, Sports, Events, Science and Technology, Cartoons, Animals, Nature, Artistic, Advertisement, or other user defined categories.
 Aparat supports video embedding.
 To counteract the low quality and speed of Iranian Internet, users can also download videos at higher quality instead of streaming.

 Official and approved channels

 Channels of officials and verified people have a green check mark next to their avatar.
 A number of prominent figures and officials in the Islamic Republic of Iran have official channels and are active in this service.
 Aparat is one of the few Iranian social media platforms with authentication.
 Membership rose after several controversies involving Islamic Republic officials using non-Iranian social networks such as Facebook.
 There are also numerous cultural and artistic figures and famous brands that have official channels on the service.
 Currently there are 201 approved official channels.

 Paid channels

-While most videos are free by default, uploaders can set a subscription price for their videos.
+While most channels are unpaid by default, uploaders can go into the paid programs to make money from their videos.